top of page

 Requirements

-• Advanced Freediver: PADI Freediver certification required.
+• Advanced Freediver: You must have a PADI Freediver certification.

 Average Cost

-• Basic or Freediver courses typically range $300–$500.
+• Basic or Freediver courses typically cost between $300–$500.

 Molchanovs Freediving Certification